ladies-that-ux-boston/ladiesthatuxboston/README.md

-Landing page for Ladies that UX Boston
+Landing page design & implementation for Ladies that UX Boston

-Build with Gatsby & hosted with Netlify
+Built with Gatsby & hosted with Netlify